wstreyer/Getting-and-Cleaning-Data/CodeBook.md

 A complete list of variables and their corresponding column numbers can be found at the end of this document.

-## Selection from Original Codebook
+## Selection from Original Documentation
 The original codebook provided by the authors of the dataset is partially reproduced below.
 The list of variables has been abridged to reflect only those included in the final dataset of this project.
+Additionally, an important note from the original README document is included as well, namely that the measured and computed variables are normalized and unitless.

+### README
+>Notes:
+>- Features are normalized and bounded within [-1,1].

+### Codebook
 >The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 >Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).